nicolaei/master/docs/thesis/source/03_method.md

 Method
 ======

-In this chapter I'll be talking about my methods for experiments and how I implemented the experiments.
+In this chapter I'll be talking about which methods that I will be using in my experiments and how I implemented these methods.

+These methods aim to measure and discover the optimal way to get a good overview of the local topology, while not impacting the clients connected to the access point.

 Measuring points